Yasser-R/v1-payment-api/source/includes/_accounts.md

-# Auto Withdrawal
+# Account Settings

-Dwolla allows users to withdraw funds from their Dwolla balance funding sources associated with the account.
-The API exposes methods to toggle auto-withdrawal functionality.

-These endpoints require an OAuth token with the `ManageAccount` scope.
+With the `ManageAccount` OAuth scope, you can set and retrieve a user's account preferences.

+Currently, the only account feature you can enable or disable for a user via the API is Auto Withdrawal.
+When Auto Withdrawal is enabled for a user, any payments received by the user will be automatically withdrawn to a bank funding source of their choice.

-## Get Auto Withdrawal Status
+## Retrieve Auto Withdrawal Status

-> Examples with Dwolla Libraries:

 ```php
 /**